An Introvert Living In An Extroverted World.

 I feel like a lot of people don't have a great understanding of what introversion and extroversion actually mean, and an even bigger amount don't even know that they're on a spectrum and that there is a third possibility, an ambivert.

 So back to the first statement....
-It's not that the pandemic turned you into an introvert and just because you liked spending all that time at home during it doesn't mean you're an introvert.
-It could mean that society is normally set up to be so busy, on the go, and productivity and success are based on how much you do that your body was well overdue for the extra rest that came with the pandemic.
+It's not that the pandemic turned you into an introvert, and just because you liked spending all that time at home during it doesn't mean you're an introvert.
+It could mean that society is normally set up to be so busy and on the go, and productivity and success are based on how much you do that your body was well overdue for the extra rest that came with the pandemic.

 I am a very classic introvert.
 Like the stereotype introvert, shy, hates big groups, needs lots of alone time (so much so that I started an online business where I could stay behind the scenes and work from home), low self-esteem, etc.